Page Reviewed / Updated - May 2019

 2) The Supports for Community Living (SCL) Waiver is targeted towards individuals who are intellectually or developmentally disabled.
 In order to be eligible for this program, the disability must have developed before the age of 22.
 Benefits include home modifications, adult day care, personal care assistance, psychological services, and specialized medical equipment.
 This program also allows for self-direction of non-medical care.
 For additional information, click here.

-In order to be eligible for Medicaid in the state of Kentucky, an individual’s level of functioning, their assets, and their income are all considered.
-In 2018, a senior applicant may have a monthly income of up to $2,250, which is equivalent to 300% of the current Federal Benefit Rate (FBR).
+In order to be eligible for long-term care Medicaid in the state of Kentucky, an individual’s level of functioning, their assets, and their income are all considered.
+In 2019, a senior applicant may have a monthly income of up to $2,313, which is equivalent to 300% of the current Federal Benefit Rate (FBR).
 Elderly applicants may have assets up to $2,000.
-While this may seem like a relatively low figure, certain items, such as an applicant’s primary home, up to an equity value of $572,000, a vehicle, household items, and personal effects, are considered exempt.
+While this may seem like a relatively low figure, certain items, such as an applicant’s primary home, up to an equity value of $585,000, a vehicle, household items, and personal effects, are considered exempt.

 Applicants who are over the income and asset limit(s) may still qualify for Medicaid.
 If there is any question one might be eligible, it is strongly recommended that one reach out to a Medicaid Planning Professional for assistance.
 Learn more.